 How to Get Chat on Screen in OBS

-Once your OSB window features a stream chat, it will be easier for other streamers to view the content and the chat at the same time.
+Once your OBS window features a stream chat, it will be easier for streamers to view the content and the chat at the same time.
 What’s great about this method is that it can be applied to any streaming service that has a popup chat feature.

 In this guide, we will show you the different ways you can get a stream chat on screen in OBS, as well as answer some common questions regarding the chat feature in OBS.

 OBS is one of the best programs for video recording and live streaming.
 It’s used for an array of online content creation such as gaming, music, multilingual streaming, and much more.
 What’s more, you can install it on Windows, Mac, and Linux.
 This software is also free, so you don’t have to worry about monthly subscriptions and additional fees.